As no doubt many would have heard that Sun Sports Football Club are currently going through a difficult time.

 I truly hope that sun sports can rise again.

 This is indeed a sad day.
 I cut my teeth refereeing in the Herts County League in the mid 1970’s at a very young age and always enjoyed the challenge of officiating at Sun Sports.
 The days of Lol Bolino, Jim Hatch, Colin Weedon, Alan Mitchell, Ron Chart, Derek Higgs, and many others.
 Now at the age of 59 and living in Lincolnshire, I still look to see how those clubs of the 70’s and 80’s are getting on.
 Sun v Rolls Royce Engines – now there was a fixture!!!!!
-I still have my book with all of the matches I refereed, so I will go a re live some of the memories.
+I still have my book with all of the matches I refereed, so I will go and re live some of the memories.
 Good luck to all of you.

 Terrible news , had a great day with you last season in the vase your hospitality was second to none , on behalf of all fans of Bromsgrove Sporting fc I hope you can rise from the ashes again